 An escapist’s dream resort: eco-luxury, unquestionable service and rare privacy on one of the largest islands in the Maldives”

 This is a place to step ashore, kick off your shoes (you won’t need them again until you leave) and leave the real world behind.
-Now owned by Six Senses, it has collected almost every award going - and it's not hard to see why.
+Even by Maldives' standards, this place is special.
+It has collected almost every award going - and it's not hard to see why.

 - The friendly personal service and attention to detail